12:01 The Death Penalty in Context

 Published: Oct 03, 2019

 James Rytting, an attorney who represented Texas prisoner Larry Swearingen, describes the junk science used to convict his client.
 Swearingen was executed on August 21, 2019, after multiple courts declined to consider new evidence that revealed flaws in the forensic evidence presented at trial.
-Rytting also explains how Swearingen’s case highlights flaws that contribute to wrongful convictions throughout the criminal justice system: unscientific analysis of forensic evidence, lack of…
+Rytting also explains how Swearingen’s case highlights flaws that contribute to wrongful convictions throughout the criminal justice system: unscientific analysis of…

 Interview with Clemency filmmaker Chinonye Chukwu